 These Vegan Cardamom Rose Cupcakes are truly my favorite new vegan cupcake flavor!
 Cardamom and vanilla cupcakes are topped with a sweet and floral rosewater frosting for the perfect dairy-free & eggless cupcake recipe!

-Why you will love vegan cardamom rose cupcakes
+Why you will love vegan cardamom cupcakes with rose frosting

 If you’ve never had cardamom before, it is seriously such a unique flavor.
 It has notes of citrus, mint, and spicy goodness all in one.
 For this recipe, I used Simply Organic Cardamom which I can say is utterly delicious when paired with vanilla!

-When served alongside my Vegan Red Velvet Cupcakes, these pretty cupcakes make the perfect vegan dessert for any occasion!
+When served alongside my Vegan Red Velvet Cupcakes, these pretty rose water cupcakes make the perfect vegan dessert for any occasion!